ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 The interface of ``Language.Haskell.TH.Syntax`` (and ``Language.Haskell.TH``) will change from::

  -- Note: these is defined in ghc-internal:GHC.Internal.TH.Syntax -- and only re-exported from template-haskell.
-These are known key definitions for GHC.
+Q is a known key definition for GHC.

  newtype Q a = Q { unQ :: forall m.
 Quasi m => m a }